johannarexin/portfolio/README.md

 # Portfolio
 This weeks project was to build a portfolio using HTML and CSS.
-Then we should test the site on different devices, sites + chech the accessibility.
+Then we should test the site on different devices, sites + check the accessibility.

 # View it live
 https://johanna-rexin-portfolio.netlify.app/